Msc International

 Day 1: Marrakech

 Welcome to Morocco!
-Upon arrival at Marrakech airport you’ll be met and transferred to our hotel.
-This evening meet your fellow travellers and enjoy free time to explore the delights of Djemaa el Fna.
+When you arrive at Marrakech Airport, we will meet you and take you to our hotel.
+This evening, you will have the opportunity to meet your fellow travellers and enjoy some free time to explore the delights of Djemaa el Fna.

 Day 2: Marrakech

-After breakfast we head over to the beautiful Majorelle Gardens just a short drive from the hotel.
-These botanical gardens were designed by the French Artist Jacques Majorelle in the 1920s and 1930s.
-He used a distinctive shade of cobalt blue for the majority of the garden and although a lot of his other work has largely been forgotten – this garden is seen as his greatest master piece.
-The garden has been owned by Yves Saint Laurent since 1980 and his ashes were scattered here after his death in 2008.
-The garden contains an extensive collection of exotic plants and trees and is home to 15 species of bird.
-There is also a Berber Museum representing the various indigenous tribes of Morocco including over 600 artefacts.
-The newly opened Yves Saint Laurent museum nearby is also well worth a visit - this museum was opened in 2017 and is dedicated to the life and works of Yves Saint Laurent himself.
-Please note entrance into the YSL museum is not included.
-This afternoon you will meet up with the rest of the group who are coming in from Casablanca before embarking on a guided tour of Marrakech.
-Inside the rose coloured medina walls is a tangle of winding streets and alleys that open onto verdant gardens and bustling souks.
-At the heart of the medina is Djemaa El Fna, the city's exuberant market place and towering over it, is the famous Koutoubia Mosque, the tallest building in the city.
+After breakfast, we will head to the beautiful Majorelle Gardens, which are just a short drive from the hotel.
+Designed by the French artist Jacques Majorelle in the 1920s and 1930s, these botanical gardens are stunning.
+He used a distinctive shade of cobalt blue throughout the garden, and although much of his other work has been forgotten, this garden is considered his greatest masterpiece.
+Yves Saint Laurent has owned the garden since 1980, and his ashes were scattered here after his death in 2008.
+The gardens contain an extensive collection of exotic plants and trees, and are home to 15 species of bird.
+There is also a Berber museum showcasing the various indigenous tribes of Morocco, with over 600 artefacts on display.
+Nearby, the newly opened Yves Saint Laurent Museum, which opened in 2017, is also well worth a visit, as it is dedicated to the life and works of Yves Saint Laurent himself.
+Please note that entrance to the YSL Museum is not included.
+This afternoon, you will meet the other group members arriving from Casablanca, before embarking on a guided tour of Marrakech.
+Within the rose-coloured walls of the medina is a maze of winding streets and alleys that open onto lush gardens and bustling souks.
+At the heart of the medina is Djemaa El Fna, the city's exuberant marketplace, and towering above it is the famous Koutoubia Mosque, the tallest building in the city.

 Day 3: Marrakech - Ait Benhaddou - Ouarzazate

-Marrakech - Ait Benhaddou - Ouarzazate.
-Departing the city this morning, we travel across the plains of haouz and reach the great High Atlas mountains.
-Climbing over the pass of Tizi nTichka, we stop for lunch and then continue onwards with great views over the Mountains and valleys to Ait Benhaddou.
-This incredible ancient fortified Kasbah was built for defence purposes high on a hill and is a stunningly well preserved medieval city which has famously featured in many blockbuster movies, including Gladiator and Laurence of Arabia as its beauty is unequal to any other fortified kasbah in south Morocco.
-Carrying on we continue south to the Hollywood of North Africa – Ouarzazate (pronounced war-zazat).
-Ouarzazate is famous for being the filming location for many other Hollywood blockbusters and famous TV shows including James Bond – The Living Daylights, The Mummy and more recently Game of Thrones.
+Marrakech – Ait Benhaddou – Ouarzazate.
+This morning, we will depart the city and travel across the plains of Haouz, reaching the impressive High Atlas Mountains.
+After climbing over the Tizi N'Tichka pass, we stop for lunch and then continue onwards, enjoying great views of the mountains and valleys en route to Ait Benhaddou.
+This incredible, ancient, fortified kasbah, built for defence purposes high on a hill, is a stunningly well-preserved medieval city which has famously featured in many blockbuster movies, including Gladiator and Lawrence of Arabia, as its beauty is unequalled by any other fortified kasbah in southern Morocco.
+Continuing south, we arrive in Ouarzazate, known as the Hollywood of North Africa.
+Ouarzazate is famous for being the filming location of many other Hollywood blockbusters and TV shows, including The Living Daylights, The Mummy, and, more recently, Game of Thrones.

 Day 4: Ouarzazate - Todra Gorge - Merzouga (Sahara)